 Mrs. Jessica Walter is entering her twelfth year as a school counselor, with seven of them serving as a director.
 Her background in school counseling has been at both the middle and high school levels and she is excited to be serving in her third year as director here at Holman.
 Mrs. Walter is a proud graduate of James Madison University with her undergraduate degree in Psychology as well as her Master’s degree and Educational Specialist degree in Education, School Counseling.
 Additionally, in 2010 Mrs. Walter achieved National Board Certification in the area of ECYA School Counseling.
 For the past seven years, she has served on the board of the Virginia School Counselor Association and has enjoyed working with, and connecting with, School Counselors across the state through this role.
 Mrs. Walter grew up in the Baltimore area and has lived in Richmond for the past twelve years.
 In her free time she enjoys spending time outdoors, traveling, and spending time with friends and family.

 Mrs. Jennifer Griffith serves as Holman’s Coordinator of Assessment and Remediation (CAR).
 Prior to this role, she worked as a math teacher at Brookland Middle School for two years, and Holman Middle School for four years.
-She is co-sponsor of the Holman Junior Beta Club, and serves as a member of the Holman Professional Development committee.
+She serves as our Intervention Team Chair and is a member of the Holman Professional Development committee.
 Mrs. Griffith grew up in New Jersey and graduated from Mountain Lakes High School.
 She holds an undergraduate degree in Business Administration from the University of Richmond.
 She earned her Master of Arts in Education degree from The College of William and Mary.
-She enjoys spending time with her husband and son, listening to music, and traveling.
+She enjoys spending time with her husband and two children, listening to music, and traveling.